Risk Management

 The Company's Chief Information Security Officer is a director of the Security Promotion Office, and is tasked with improving security measures, formulating and promoting strengthening measures, responding to cyber incidents, and in-house security education.
 Further, our Group has put in place a system for verifying that its information security system is operating properly, which includes formulating an Information Security Policy and establishing an Information Security Committee.
 Our Group also implements information security education and administer tests to ensure comprehension, working to prevent information leaks resulting from loss or theft of devices, carelessness, etc.

-In addition to the above, our Group addresses problems with security vulnerabilities in the network devices, computers, servers, etc. used in our operations by updating to the latest versions that have been confirmed to be stable.
+In addition to the above, our Group addresses the network devices, computers, servers, etc. used in our operations by updating to the latest versions that have been confirmed to be stable.
 This is done as a measure to prevent suspension of operations and information leaks due to computer viruses, malware, unauthorized access and other cyber attacks or system intrusions.
-Our Group has also installed anti-virus and anti-malware software and introduced 24 hours a day, every day information security system that utilizes AI to ensure proper operations.
+Our Group has also installed anti-virus and anti-malware software and introduced 24 hours a day, every day threat detection system to ensure proper operations.

 ④ Risk related to research and development